 Where to dine on Catalina Island

-Although current restrictions may have changed the way you dine on Catalina, the island’s restaurants have adapted with creativity and perseverance.
 Several Avalon restaurants are offering dining on the beach, creating a once-in-a-lifetime opportunity to eat – and drink – on Catalina Island’s beaches.
 Beach and patio dining is available for both lunch and dinner.
 Restaurants on Catalina Island are also offering meals to go, allowing you to plan a picnic or in-room dining.
-Catalina Taxi & Tours offers delivery as does Catalina Island Eats.

-No matter how you spend your Third Night Free on Catalina Island, your time here will be a welcome escape from the pressures of everyday life on the mainland.
+No matter how you spend your time here will be a welcome escape from the pressures of everyday life on the mainland.